Founder and Executive Director

 Rene has worked with the JHGC since 2014.
 She studied for a BA degree at Wits University in Law and Communications, as well as a Para Legal Diploma (USA) and a diploma in Jewish Studies (RSA).
 Rene was part of the Jewish Studies Department at King David Linksfield Highschool for 23 years.
 She has been the head of the March of the Living Youth tour for the past 12 years.

-Contact her for more information about educational programmes or March of the Living youth.
+Contact her for information on the March of the Living youth programme.

 Education and Marketing Officer